ramcycode/robot-shop/output.md

-The following image is the Updated Home Page.
-After following Step 15.
+The following is the screenshot from updated Home Page.

 ![Alt text](/images/UpdateHomePage.png?raw=true "Updated Home Page")